jordanhiltunen/reprise/README.md

 > https://berk.es/2022/08/09/ruby-slow-database-slow/

-This is often delightfully true, until on the odd occasion Ruby's speed requires that a straightforward feature be implemented in a contorted or meaningfully-constrained manner in order to work.
+This is often delightfully true, until on the odd occasion Ruby's speed requires that a straightforward feature be implemented in a contorted or meaningfully-constrained way in order to work.

 Reprise aims to solve a niche problem: cutting the latency of recurring schedule generation when it is in the critical path without imposing an additional complexity burden on clients.
 For most applications